 Use local keywords in titles, descriptions, build links to the page, and to your local website.
 Add photos, use descriptive words everywhere, even in the file title/names.
 Add coupons, and mobile entries.
 We see a lot of references to “NAP” in local search.
 Consistency is key – get your N)ame, A)ddress, P)hone numbers correctly entered (or fix them up) across local platforms.

 3. Google+ For Your Personal Profile

 Add this and make sure to complete it fully.
-Make sure to leverage the power of Google Authorship, and you’ll see your own picture displayed in Google search results (SERPs).
+Make sure to leverage the power of Google Knowledge graph, and you’ll see your own picture displayed in Google search results (SERPs).